PyTemplate/typer_cli/README.md

 - `lint` - Run the linting tools on every push/pull_request to the *main* branch.
 Includes pre-commit hooks, black, isort, flake8, pylint, and mypy.
 Optional manual trigger in the github actions tab.

 - `docs` - Build the sphinx documentation, publish to the *sphinx-docs* branch, and release to github pages.
 Runs on a manual trigger in the github actions tab.

+- `docker` - Build the docker image, tag it with the branch name, and publish it to dockerhub.
+Runs on a manual trigger in the github actions tab.

 - `release` - Build a package distribution, create a github release, and publish the distribution to PyPI whenever a new tag is created.
 Linting and testing steps must pass before the release steps can begin.
 Sphinx documentation is automatically published to the *sphinx-docs* branch and hosted on github pages.